adetokunbo/challengehub.app/_paragraphs/en/docs/getting-your-account-ready/04-finding-your-github-id.md

 ---
 heading: If you are using GitHub
-image_alt: Github front page
+image_alt: Screenshot highlighting the address bar where you can copy the URL
-image_path: documentation/signup-with-github/github-front-page.jpg
+image_path: documentation/getting-your-account-ready/finding-your-github-id.jpg
 lang: en
 page_name: documentation/getting-your-account-ready
 position: 4